 Former Postgraduate Interns

-Felicia Hall Allen (President and CEO of Felicia Hall Allen & Associates)
+Felicia Hall Allen (President and CEO) Felicia Hall Allen & Associates

-For more information about the Postgraduate Internship program, please contact the NCAA via email at email@example.com.
+For more information about the postgraduate internship program, please contact us via email at firstname.lastname@example.org.